ivogeorg/FCND-Motion-Planning/README.md

 1. ~What are the parameters in the simulator?
 Are they settable?~ PID coefficients, max values, etcetera drone dynamics.
 Nothing about the view.
 2. ~Can the simulator view perspective relative to the drone be changed?
 Does it have to be relative to the drone?~ The controls work fine and the whole world can be viewed from above.
 The perspective can be changed with **Pan Camera** and can be zoomed.
 The camera can also be tilted, yawed, and zoomed.
 See next question.
 3. Is there a drone camera view separate from the simulator observer view?
-4. What does the simulator show?
-How does that correspond to the grid? *There isn't any city or a b-n-w grid view of the city when inspected from the drone in the "Motion Planning" simulator view.
-There is just a large square of "pavement".*
+4. ~What does the simulator show?
+How does that correspond to the grid?~ The simulator has two reset states which alternate on pressing Shift-R. One shows the city, the other note.
+The portion of the city almost exactly corresponds to the colliders.
+There might be some discrepancy, which is usually handled by a 3-meter safety distance.